sartaj/semantic-design-systems/README.md

 A design system can have any number of Stacks, from 𝟣 to 𝑛, with each higher stack having less reusability and more specificity.

-### Categorize the complexity of patterns by `Specificity ↔ Reusability`
+### Categorize the complexity of patterns by `Specificity ↔ Dependency`

-Viewing specificity and reusability as a scale to identify complexity.
+While categorizing the complexity of patterns, they can be imagined as a scale between how specific a pattern is, and how depended upon a pattern is.

 Try to find a pattern in how specific a design is.
 In larger stack systems (4+ Stacks), `stack-𝑛` may be a single use pattern, like Pages in Atomic Design.
 In smaller systems (2 Stacks), `stack-2` may only be a bit more specific, like Pattern Components in Google's Material Design.